timeplus-io/docs/docs/usecases.md

 | 2022-01-12 10:01:00.000 | 80           | 88             | -8   |
 | 2022-01-12 10:02:00.000 | 90           | 80             | 10   |

-This is a very powerful and userful capabilty.
+This is a very powerful and useful capability.
 Besides comparing the last aggregation result, the analysts can also compare the data for the past.
 For example this second with the same second in last minute or last hour.

 The following query comparing the number of car sensor data by each second, comparing the number of events in last m